ghalipm-vanier-college/programming-in-science-winter2025/Lectures/Lecture 5 - Iterative Logic.md

 ### 3. **The While Loop**

 The **While loop** is used when you want to repeat a block of code as long as a certain condition is **true**.
 It is useful when you do not know in advance how many times the loop should run.
 While loop is not self contained and depends on external factors.
-For loop is enitrely self contained.
+For loop is entirely self contained.

 #### Syntax:
 ```python